-coule to chitchat and don't lot them chitchat.
-Got them to the point investigately.
-If they meansite or try to postpore for a later undefined call, orel three is and get three to come to the point.
-If they go into a lang description of a greatebac, set it with, Tkanel, serve is inter-rupt, but 1 have a call in five minutes.
-What can 1 do to help cost?
-You might instead say, "[Name], sorry to interrupt, but I have a call in five-minutes.
+to the point insendiately if they meaning or toy to postpore for a laint unbelond oil, seel them is easily them to come to the point.
+If they up-ture the point in the point is the point of the point in the point time a long description of a problem, cut in with.
+Namel, surpro their ropt, but I have a call in five minutes.
+What can I do so help out?
+You night instead say, "[Name], sorry to interrupt, but I have a call in five ninutes.
 Can you send me an e-mail?"